Walmart rv aisle

 Using a Mobile Hot Spot

-They function similarly to your phone’s hot spot feature, with a data plan, but run off a separate portable device.
+They function similarly to your phone’s hotspot feature (with a data plan) but run off a separate portable device.

-We primarily function off a MiFi device connected to a Verizon plan but have a backup of two phones on an AT&T cellular plan with a limited hotspot.
+We primarily function off a MiFi device connected to a Verizon plan, but have a backup of two phones on an AT&T cellular plan with a limited hotspot.
 So, if we’re ever in a spot where one carrier doesn’t service, usually the other pulls through.

-Between those two options, we almost always could find the internet service we needed.
+Between those two options, we could almost always find the internet service we needed.

 Using a Cellular Router with a Modem